tequilahub/tequila/README.md

 conda install madtequila -c kottmann
 ```
 This installs a modified version of madness ready to use with tequila.
-Alternatively it can be compield from the [fork](https://github.com/kottmanj/madness).
+Alternatively it can be compiled from the sources provided in this [fork](https://github.com/kottmanj/madness) (follow readme instructions there).
-See the github page of this fork for installation instruction.
 Here is a small [tutorial](https://nbviewer.org/github/tequilahub/tequila-tutorials/blob/main/chemistry/MadnessInterface.ipynb) that illustrates the usage.

 ## [PySCF](https://github.com/pyscf/pyscf)